 Update the Data Read by the ICB Dynamically

-The important techniques shown by this sample not only include issuing draw calls from the GPU, but responding to runtime conditions to execute a select set of draws.
-By culling non-visible vertices out of the data being fed through the rendering pipeline, you save significant rendering time and effort.
+By culling non-visible vertices from the data fed to the rendering pipeline, you save significant rendering time and effort.
 To do that, use the same compute kernel that encodes the ICB’s commands to continually update the ICB’s data buffers:

 The parallel nature of the GPU partitions the compute task for you, resulting in multiple offscreen meshes getting culled concurrently.